 - Execute its response and mitigation procedures and contingency plans.

 - Report the time to other law enforcement agencies.

 - Should report all cyber threat indicators to federal and information-sharing and analysis organizations.

-- Finally, it must report the breach to OCR as soon as possible, but not later than 60 days after the discovery of a breach affecting 500 or more individuals.
+- Finally, it must report the breach to Office for Civil Rights (OCR) as soon as possible, but not later than 60 days after the discovery of a breach affecting 500 or more individuals.